 My tips and recipes currently include:

 - Breads – with commercial yeast and sourdough breads

 - Cakes – different types of cake, filling and icings, decorating cakes

 - Macarons – a basic recipe, plus flavour ideas

 - Pastry – choux pastry, croissant pastry, rough-puff pastry and shortcrust pastry

-The guidelines summarise what works well for me, giving reliable results that I am very happy with: and I tend to measure “happy with” by how easily I can devour them and how confident I am to serve the bake to others!
+The links below go to my full recipes and guidelines on those areas.
+Those guidelines summarise what works well for me, giving reliable results that I am very happy with: and I tend to measure “happy with” by how easily I can devour them and how confident I am to serve the bake to others!